KelvinLu/octo-marklog/README.md

 ## Running a demo

 Unfortunately, I do not have a demo set up online.
-If you want to see marklog in action, please run it on your local machine!
+If you want to see Marklog in action, please run it on your local machine!

 Setting it up requires minimal work: